DOSYCORPS/pocketwatch-api/source/index.html.md

   }
   ```

   This endpoint creates a new timer.
+It will begin running immediately.

 ### HTTP Request